 A good example we see often is an exterior wall that was poured without a footing.
 Another example had to do with a stone foundation that was significantly undermined.
 Seeing daylight through your foundations is not a good thing.
 Cracks are common as well as spalling concrete.
 Having the wisdom to determine if it is cosmetic or structural occasionally requires an inspector.
 Our position is that if you have to ask… the answer is yes.

 At Levco, we address repairs using our best judgment and experience to develop a plan that will work.
-That have come in all shapes and sizes.
+That has come in all shapes and sizes.
 I recall a joke my Grandpa Ben loved to tell about the dentist explaining to the patient that “Your teeth are fine but the gums have got to go.”

-Fortunately, I have not seen a home that required new foundations yet but I am sure it just a matter of time.
+Fortunately, I have not seen a home that required new foundations yet but I am sure it is just a matter of time.
 If you are concerned about a foundation issue get it evaluated by a professional.

 Your comments are welcome.
 To ask questions or get more information about fixing stuff, click here to email me directly, or call 208-639-1808